PyChanyoung/Study/System Design/SystemDesign.md

 The odds of a particular server or service being up and running at any point in time, usually measured in percentages.
 A server that has 99% availability will be operational 99% of the time (this would be described as having two **nines** of availability).

-## High Availability

-Used to describe systems that have particulary high levels of availability, typically 5 nines or more; sometimes abbreviated "HA".

 ## Nines

 Typically refers to percentages of uptime.
 For example, 5 nines of availability means an uptime of 99.999% of the time.
 Below are the downtimes expected per year depending on those 9s:

 ```
-- 99% (two 9s): 87.7 hours
+- 99% (two 9s): 87.7 hours (3.65 days) - This is still quite bad and borderline unacceptable
 - 99.9%(three 9s): 8.8 hours
 - 99.99%: 52.6 minutes
-- 99.999%: 5.3 minutes
+- 99.999%: 5.3 minutes - Five nines of availability is typically regarded as the gold standard of availability, AKA High Availability
 ```

-## Redundancy
+## High Availability

-The process of replicating parts of a system in an effort to make it more reliable.
+Used to describe systems that have particulary high levels of availability, typically 5 nines or more; sometimes abbreviated "HA".

 ## SLA (Service-level Agreement)

-SLA is a collection of guarantees given to a customer by a service provider.
+- SLA is a collection of guarantees given to a customer by a service provider.
-SLAs typically make guarantees on a system’s availability, amongst other things.
+- SLAs typically make **explicit guarantees** on a system’s availability, amongst other things. (e.g., telling customers that we guarantee you x percentage of uptime in our system)
-SLAs are made up of one or multiple SLOs.
+- SLAs are made up of one or multiple SLOs.
+- Cloud providers have very clear-cut of SLA.

 ## SLO (Service-level Objective)

-SLO is a guarantee given to a customer by a service provides.
-SLOs typically make guarantees on a system’s availability, amongst other things.
+- SLO is a guarantee given to a customer by a service provider.
+- SLOs typically make guarantees on a system’s availability, amongst other things. (e.g., the percentage of uptime gurantee or x number of errors in the system are examples of SLO)
-SLOs constitute SLA
+- SLOs constitute SLA. **SLO component of an SLA**
+- How to improve availability?
+  - The same question as 'How do you eliminate single points of failure with redundancy?
+  - **Redundancy** : The process of replicating parts of a system in an effort to make it more reliable.
+    - Passive Redundancy : When you gain redundancy by adding multiple components at a given layer in your system.
+If one of the components die, the others can help continue running smoothly.
+    - Active Redundancy : Multiple machines work in such a way that only one or a few machines are typically handling traffic or doing work (active).
+If one of these fails, other machines will know that it failed and going to take over the work.
+  - If you only have one server, that service can become a single point of failure.
+If you add more servers, then you’d need a load balancer.
+Yet, now the load balancer can be the single point of failure.
+So, you can then have redundancy at the load balancer layer in your system.
+    - (ex) AlgoExpert has 5 load balancers that take in all user traffics and forward that traffic to our servers

 # MapReduce